 Photo: Packed house at AMC 2018, Edinburgh, representing 30+ different airlines & many OTA's

-The theme for the 13th Ancillary Merchandising Conference (AMC) is Engage, Experience and Execute - are we getting it right for customers?
+The theme for the 13th Ancillary Merchandising Conference (AMC) was Engage, Experience and Execute - are we getting it right for customers?

-Building on the highly successful conference last year (click here if you want to access the presentations) about "Getting ahead in the Digital Age," this year's AMC is focused on how to engage with customers - whether in the direct or indirect channels.
-Ancillaries and Merchandising are challenged in different ways depending on the channel.
-So getting a customer experience that allows customers to easily and consistently buy a range of products and services is central to this year's event.
+Building on the highly successful 2018 conference (click here if you want to access its presentations) about "Getting ahead in the Digital Age," this year's AMC was focused on how to engage with customers - whether in the direct or indirect channels.
+Ancillaries and Merchandising are challenged in different ways, depending on the channel.
+So getting a customer experience that allows customers to easily and consistently buy a range of products and services was central to this year's event.
 Having a strategy for ancillaries - whether it is classic ones like cars and hotels - or even bags and seats is a first step, but getting the highly siloed organisation to execute is also fundamental.
-This year tackling the actual delivery of ancillaries will also feature as a one of the events hot topics, which you will find below, along with the complete conference agenda.
+This year tackling the actual delivery of ancillaries was featured as a one of the events hot topics, which you will find below, along with the complete conference agenda.

 Agenda & Hot Topics: Engage, Experience, Execute -

 Note: Click on this button to see the complete conference agenda, or the hot topics covered are below.